getlantern/flashlight/README.md

 ## flashlight

-Lightweight chained web proxy client written in go.
+Lightweight chained web proxy written in go.

 flashlight runs in one of two modes: